 1. Cause-and-effect diagram (Ishikawa diagram):

-This Basic Quality tool was named after a Japanese scientist called Kaoru Ishikawa who developed this technique in 1943, it is also called the fishbone diagram ( because the shape of the diagram looks like a fishbone), this diagram connects the effective causes and the results in a shape of a fish bone where the skeleton represents all the potential impacting factors.
+This Basic Quality tool was named after a Japanese scientist called Kaoru Ishikawa who developed this technique in 1943, it is also called the fishbone diagram (because the shape of the diagram looks like a fishbone), this diagram connects the effective causes and the results in a shape of a fish bone where the skeleton represents all the potential impacting factors.

-The head represents the result or the impact which means the relationship between the results of a process and the effective factors in this process, it is noticed that every process is affected by infinite number of items.
+The head represents the result or the impact which means the relationship between the results of a process and the effective factors in this process, it is noticed that every process is affected by an infinite number of items.

 So we should focus on the effective items, which, it is used to determine the potential reasons behind the problem or the requested goals, and then focus on these reasons to develop the appropriate solutions and provide suggestions that may improve the production or recruitment process, and it can be used to organize a brainstorming session and it directly sorts the ideas into useful categories.
-It is an organized and easy diagram for reading and it also increases practical knowledge and identifies the areas of data collection.

 2. Pareto chart: